Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 Today's post is a retrospective of some kind.
 I would like to gather some thoughts about living with the new parser that I wrote previously here: ...

-Now, after a little over a year, some interesting problems surfaced that I thought I'd share for people who also would like to endevour on this path.
+Now, after little over a year, some interesting problems surfaced that I thought I'd share for people who also would like to endevour on this path.
 Let's begin.

-#
+# Replacing Eval

+As I wrote previously, the parser is there to replace eval.
+The eval was meant to only execute comparisons and such, not the whole ruby language.
+And thus, I wrote the parser by minimising the complexity of the things that it would have to parse.

+As such, I didn't had to write a whole AST or a language parser, just a subset of it.